Shienwe1/fenics-light-scattering-fyp/README.md

 This repository contains the code for a Final Year Project: **"Development of a finite element solver for light scattering simulation."**

-This project uses the Finite Element Method (FEM) to solve time-harmonic electromagnetic scattering problems, built entirely on the [FEniCSx](https://fenicsproject.org/) platform (DOLFINx).
+This project uses the Finite Element Method (FEM) to solve time domain electromagnetic scattering problems, built entirely on the [FEniCSx](https://fenicsproject.org/) platform (DOLFINx).

 ## Core Problem
 Simulating light scattering involves solving Maxwell's equations in an open, unbounded domain.